enesehs/Aether/README.md

 # Aether: Your Digital Webcam Sentinel

 Aether is a open-source security application that automatically captures and encrypts webcam activity during system access.
-With its zero-cloud architecture and robust encryption, it ensures maximum privacy by operating completely offline.
-Perfect for both personal and enterprise use, Aether provides detailed event logging while maintaining absolute data sovereignty through secure local storage.
+With its capture encryption, it ensures maximum privacy by operating completely offline.
+Perfect for both personal and enterprise use, Aether provides detailed capture logging.

 ## Key Features
 - 🔒 **Local Security**: Automated photo capture during login with secure local storage
-- 🛡️ **Enterprise-grade Encryption**: Military-standard encryption for data protection
+- 🛡️ **Encryption**: Encryption for capture protection
-- 💾 **Zero-Cloud Storage**: Completely offline operation with no external data transmission
+- 💾 **%100 Private**: Completely offline operation with no external data transmission
 - 📝 **Event Logging**: Detailed activity tracking for complete transparency
 - ⚙️ **Full Customization**: Comprehensive control over privacy and security settings
 - 🔐 **Data Sovereignty**: Complete control over your data with local-only storage